 Notification: 09/18.
 Outline: 10/18.
-Paper: 11/20.
+Paper: 11/18.

 Please submit an electronic copy of your outline and paper (email in word or pdf format to paul.gabias@ubc.ca).
 No paper will be accepted unless an outline has been submitted at least four weeks prior to the submission of the paper.
 A paper that has been submitted, but not accepted, receives a failing grade of 30%.
 Again, I will not accept a paper if an outline for that paper has not been submitted at least four weeks prior to the submission of the paper.
+A paper that paper has not been submitted at least four weeks prior to the submission of the paper.
 Also, any paper submitted without a previously approved outline will not be accepted.
 Thus, even if you submit an outline, if that outline has not been approved by me, the paper that you generate and submit from that unapproved outline will not be accepted.
 That paper will receive a failing grade of 30%.
 Also, 1% will be docked from any paper grade for each day late.